starnetnfts-git/dev_documentation/benchmarks/README.md

 ### Final recommendation

-10,000,000 block limit for 5 seconds is a sensible choice... giving 95 TPS
+20,000,000 block limit for 3 seconds is a sensible choice...

-what happens if there are more than 95\*5 transactions at some point:
+what happens if there are more than transactions at some point:

 - RPC nodes will buffer them